boostorg/gil/CONTRIBUTING.md

 - Configure build with CMake

     ```shell
-    mkdir _build
-    cd _build/
-    cmake ..
+    cmake -S . -B _build -DBoost_ADDITIONAL_VERSIONS=1.80 -DBoost_COMPILER=-gcc11 -DBoost_ARCHITECTURE=-x64
     ```

-    **TIP:** By default, tests and [examples](example/README.md) are compiled using the minimum required C++11.
+    By default, tests and [examples](example/README.md) are compiled using the minimum required C++14.
-    Specify `-DCMAKE_CXX_STANDARD=14|17|20` to use newer version.
+    Specify `-DCMAKE_CXX_STANDARD=17|20` to use newer version.
     For more CMake options available for GIL, check `option`-s defined in the top-level `CMakeLists.txt`.

-    **TIP:** If CMake is failing to find Boost libraries, especially built with `--layout=versioned`, you can try a few hacks:
+    CMake is failing to find Boost libraries, especially built with `--layout=versioned`, you can try a few hacks as displayed in the command above:
-      - option `-DBoost_ARCHITECTURE=-x64` to help CMake find Boost 1.66 and above add an architecture tag to the library file names in versioned build The option added in CMake 3.13.0.
       - option `-DBoost_COMPILER=-gcc5` or `-DBoost_COMPILER=-vc141` to help CMake earlier
         than 3.13 match your compiler with toolset used in the Boost library file names (i.e. `libboost_filesystem-gcc5-mt-x64-1_69` and not `-gcc55-`).
         Fixed in CMake 3.13.0.
+      - option `-DBoost_ARCHITECTURE=-x64` to help CMake find Boost 1.66 and above add an architecture tag to the library file names in versioned build The option added in CMake 3.13.0.
+      - option `-DDBoost_ADDITIONAL_VERSIONS=<unreleased Boost version>` is especially usefull when testing GIL with staged build of Boost from its `develop` branch.
       - if CMake is still failing to find Boost, you may try `-DBoost_DEBUG=ON` to get detailed diagnostics output from `FindBoost.cmake` module.

 - List available CMake targets

     ```shell
-    cmake --build . --target help
+    cmake --build _build --target help
     ```

 - Build selected target with CMake

     ```shell
-    cmake --build . --target gil_test_pixel
+    cmake --build _build --target gil_test_pixel
     ```

 - List available CTest targets

     ```shell
+    cd __build
     ctest --show-only | grep Test
     ```

 - Run selected test with CTest

     ```shell
+    cd __build
     ctest -R gil.tests.core.pixel
     ```